 Galbatorix from the Inheritance Cycle spends a good forty years preoccupied with his Eldunarya, which he has to break and control to use the full power of.
 His unwillingness to fight the Varden directly is Lamp Shaded in the second book, when La Résistance leader Nasuada reflects that "Galbatorix's pride" is the best defense that she has against him.
 Also it is suggested in the third book that Galbatorix is inactive because of his obsession to find the name of the Ancient Language which would grant him near omnipotence.
 The "Name of Names" grants Galbatorix control of all verbal magic, allowing him to instantly nullify any spell cast by the heroes.
 The Eldunari he has grants him the raw strength to do anything, plus the mental force to withstand any psychic attack, with verbal magic and psychic attacks being the main two magical fighting methods.
 Nonverbal magic still works, but only a few characters can use it, and of them, only Saphira's dragonbreath is actually reliable.
 Plus Galbatorix has enough wards that even then it won't really work.
 Good thing Murtagh broke free of his control and also knew the Name of Names to get rid of said wards.

 J. R. R. Tolkien does this with his villains, but only towards the ends of their careers — he had a theme of deliberate Villain Decay and The Dark Side Will Make You Forget, with smart people with real goals turning to evil but evil itself corrupting them and gradually turning them into cardboard cutouts.
 Together with this, they start out going out and kicking ass by themselves (e.g. Morgoth fights Tulkas personally at the dawn of time, Sauron comes out to fight Huan in The Silmarillion) but eventually becoming throne-bound.
 Might have to do with the fact that Morgoth got utterly pwned by Tulkas, and Sauron got humiliated by a Glorified Super Dog.
-Often after one too many of such direct interaction had a painful outcome (e.g. Morgoth after his duel with the elven king Fingolfin, Sauron after his defeat/half-death and loss of the Ring in the War of the Last Alliance).
+Often after one too many of such direct interaction had a painful outcome (e.g. Morgoth after his duel with the elven king Fingolfin, though killing him, was left permantly wounded, Sauron after his defeat/half-death and loss of the Ring in the War of the Last Alliance).
 As the rhyme says,

 One for the Dark Lord on his dark throne In the land of Mordor where the shadows lie.